 We conceived WeAr as the first truly global premium fashion workbook, a mix of a coffee-table art book and a top-notch insider information source for the fashion and footwear industry.
 See and read.
 Class instead of mass.

-A magazine that reaches, in eight languages, not only the leading decisionmakers in the industry and retail but also aficionados, influencers and celebrities worldwide who have an above-average interest in fashion.
+A magazine that reaches, in eight languages, not only the leading decision-makers in the industry and retail, but also aficionados, influencers and celebrities worldwide who have an above-average interest in fashion.
 A magazine that does everything in its power to deliver content that makes money for its readers.
 How many weeks should your employees spend looking for the latest trends, brands or stores on Instagram?
 That's what our global team does for you four times a year thanks to our outstanding network.
 Worldwide fairs, top showrooms, newest stores – WeAr scouting!
 The result is in front of you.

 We always keep an eye on art because art and fashion are inextricably linked.
 The very top artists from the fields of pop and street art have worked with us, making WeAr issues coveted collector's items.
 For the present issue my long-time friend Peter Tunney has delivered the art.
 For me, he is one of the greats.
 Take a look at the Art Basel Miami in the famous Wynwood Walls.
 WeAr will be there, too.